A secular monastery...

 Practicing and living the Dharma together will also be a contribution to the preservation of the Dharma and its transmission.

 This Lay Monastery will thus be a refuge and a support on the path to enlightenment through the practice and application of the Dharma in daily life - the two elements that make up the Buddhist path.

 * generosity, ethics, patience, joyful effort, meditation, and wisdom

 We wrote a detailed document that we can send to you if you have interest for this project.

-The place will develop in successive phases, in line with the development of the Dharma activity and the number of residents and users invested in the project.
+The place is planned to grow in successive phases, in line with the development of the Dharma's activity, and the number of residents, retreatants, and practitioners involved in the project.

-Initially, the priority will be to set up a temple for the practice, and buildings for permanent residents as well as for welcoming occasional residents and users.
+Initially, the priority will be to install a Temple for the practice, and spaces for permanent residents, as well as for the reception of occasional residents and users.

 The practices and activities proposed here are for both beginners and confirmed practicionners engaged on this path already for some time.